 - VXLAN and GRE tunnels - VXLAN and GRE use network overlays to support private communication between instances.
 An OpenStack Networking router is required to enable traffic to traverse outside of the GRE or VXLAN project network.
 A router is also required to connect directly-connected project networks with external networks, including the Internet; the router provides the ability to connect to instances directly from an external network using floating IP addresses.
 VXLAN and GRE type drivers are compatible with the ML2/OVS mechanism driver.

 - GENEVE tunnels - GENEVE recognizes and accommodates changing capabilities and needs of different devices in network virtualization.
 It provides a framework for tunneling rather than being prescriptive about the entire system.
 Geneve defines the content of the metadata flexibly that is added during encapsulation and tries to adapt to various virtualization scenarios.
 It uses UDP as its transport protocol and is dynamic in size using extensible option headers.
 Geneve supports unicast, multicast, and broadcast.
 The GENEVE type driver is compatible with the ML2/OVN mechanism driver.

-You can configure QoS policies for tenant networks.
+You can configure QoS policies for project networks.
 For more information, see Chapter 10, Configuring Quality of Service (QoS) policies.

 2.11.2.
 Provider networks

 The OpenStack administrator creates provider networks.
 Provider networks map directly to an existing physical network in the data center.
 Useful network types in this category include flat (untagged) and VLAN (802.1Q tagged).
 You can also share provider networks among projects as part of the network creation process.